LoyolaChicagoBooks/scala-tdd/source/fundamentals.rst

    :start-after: begin-RationalMathUtility-gcd
    :end-before: end-RationalMathUtility-gcd

-We won't rehash the details of how the ``gcd()`` actually does what it does.
+We won’t rehash the details of how Euclid’s algorithm actually does what it does.
 This is covered extensively in online resources.
-It is one of the most famous algorithms in computer science and is attributed to Euclid (who predates modern computer science).
+The following is the complete implementation of the Rational class.
+We will explore this in a bit of detail to ensure the ensuing discussion of unit testing makes complete sense.

 The following is the complete implementation of the Rational class.
 We will explore this in a bit of detail to ensure the ensuing discussion of unit testing makes complete sense.